ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

 Backward Compatibility
 ----------------------

 This proposal is backward compatibility driven, so we expected it is fully backward compatibile.
+And more: this proposal is fully future compatibile.

 Alternatives
 ------------